 \section{Limitations and Conclusions}

 We present \OURS{} which is a simple way to use image supervision in large-vocabulary object detection.
 While \OURS{} is simpler than prior assignment-based weakly-supervised detection methods, it supervises all image labels to the same region and does not consider overall dataset statistics.
 We leave incorporating such information for future work.
-The generalization capabilities of \OURS{} also benefit from the large-scale pretraining of CLIP, and it is an open question whether there are other ways to train the classifier.
 Moreover, open vocabulary generalization has no guarantees on extreme domains.
-Our experiments show \OURS{} improves large-vocabulary detection with various weak data sources, classifiers, detector architectures, and training recipes.
-We hope \OURS{} makes object detection easier to deploy and encourages future research in open-vocabulary detection.
+Our experiments show \OURS{} improves large-vocabulary detection with various weak data sources, classifiers, detector architectures, and training recipes. { \textbf{Acknowledgments.} We thank Bowen Cheng and Ross Girshick for helpful discussions and feedback.

-{ \textbf{Ethical Considerations.} Our technical contribution is in leveraging image-labeled data for training large vocabulary detectors.
-We believe our technical contribution is neutral from an ethical standpoint, and our model needs further analysis before deployment.
-Detic's wide range of detection capabilities may introduce similar challenges to many other visual recognition and open-set recognition methods~\cite{radford2021learning}.
-As the user can define arbitrary detection classes, class design and semantics may impact the model output. }

-\textbf{Acknowledgments.} We thank Bowen Cheng and Ross Girshick for helpful discussions and feedback.
 This material is in part based upon work supported by the National Science Foundation under Grant No. IIS-1845485 and IIS-2006820.
-Xingyi is supported by a Facebook PhD Fellowship. \begin{spacing}{0.95} {
+Xingyi is supported by a Facebook PhD Fellowship. }